-This is an employee who would expect to receive performance/profit-related remuneration rather than basic pay.
-Think of partners of a law firm, accounting firm or a professional services organisation who are not under a normal contract of employment, but whom receive a share of the profits of the organisation.
+For the purposes of Gender Pay Gap Legislation, this is an employee who would expect to receive performance/profit-related remuneration rather than a salary.
+Think of partners of in law firm, accounting firm or a professional services organisation who are not under a normal contract of employment, but whom receive a share of the profits of the organisation.

-The period of 12 months ending with the current Snapshot Date: Private & third sector = 6 April – 5 April in same year as Snapshot Date | Public sector = 1 April – 31 March in same year as Snapshot Date.
+This period is 12 months long ending with the current Snapshot Date.
+So: Private & third sector = 6 April – 5 April in same year as Snapshot Date | Public sector = 1 April – 31 March in same year as Snapshot Date.

 In practice, if an employee recieves Ordinary pay for the month of April and the employer is private sector then the Snapshot Date of 5th April is covered by this period and the conditions are met; for Public sector it's 31st of March, so this would most likely be the March payments and not April.

 Usually an agreement between an employer and employee to change the terms and conditions of employment to reduce the employee’s entitlement to cash remuneration – usually in return for some form of non-cash ‘fringe benefit’, perk or benefit in kind that is not reflected in their salary or wages.
 Ordinary pay is calculated after any Salary sacrifice is taken off.
-Examples could be: Cycle to work; Childcare vouchers or even certain pensions.
+Examples could be: Cycle to work; Childcare vouchers or even certain pension contributions.

 Stands for Science, Technology, Engineering & Maths - STEM subjects or occupations are areas whose core focus is in one of these four areas.

 These are the hours that an employee would normally work each week.
 If there is a contract of employement stating the weekly hours then this can be used for the calculations.
-If one does not exist then the Relevant Employer should use the hours each employee would normally work; however, if there is no pattern then the last 12 weeks hours can be averaged.
-If an employee gets a set hourly rate then this can be used and the calculation need not be carried out.
-However, if this methodology is to be used then the specific employee cannot have any further pay modifications such as: Allowances; Salary Sacrifices; Bonuses paid in Relevant Pay Period.
+If one does not exist then the Relevant Employer should use the hours each employee would normally work; however, if there is no pattern the last 12 weeks hours can be averaged.
+If no pattern can be derived then the employer must make an educated guess using a similar employee as a benchmark.